-When the Ph.D. dissertation meets any of the following criteria, a Doctor of Philosophy in Economics (Ph.D. in Economics) will be conferred to the applicant.
+When the Ph.D. dissertation meets any of the following criteria and all other requirements met, a Doctor of Philosophy in Economics (Ph.D. in Economics) will be conferred upon the applicant.

-- A part of the dissertation is published in or has been submitted to and accepted by a peer-reviewed academic journal that is highly reputed in Japan and overseas. - A part of the dissertation has received a high evaluation, and it is acknowledged that the dissertation including that content is highly likely to be accepted by a peer-reviewed academic journal that is highly reputed in Japan and overseas, or that it can be published as an academic research publication that has a highly specialized value. - The dissertation includes content equivalent to that described in the above and is considered to have made an important contribution to the relevant research field.
+- A part of the dissertation is published in or has been submitted to and accepted by a peer-reviewed academic journal that is highly reputed in Japan and overseas. - A part of the dissertation has received a high evaluation, and it is acknowledged that the dissertation including the content is highly likely to be accepted by a peer-reviewed academic journal that is highly reputed in Japan and overseas, or that it can be published as an academic research publication that has a highly specialized value. - > The dissertation includes content equivalent to that described above and is considered to have contributed significantly to the relevant research field.